microsoft/computervision-recipes/SETUP.md

 The easiest way to get started is to use the [Azure Data Science Virtual Machine (DSVM)](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).
 This VM will come installed with all the system requirements that are needed to run the notebooks in this repository.
 If you choose this option, you can skip the [System Requirements](#system-requirements) step in this guide as those requirements come pre-installed on the DSVM.

+Before creating your Azure DSVM, you need to decide what kind of VM Size you want.
+Some VMs have GPUs, some have multiple GPUs, and some don't have any GPUs at all.
+For this repo, we recommend selecting an Ubuntu VM of the size [Standard_NC6_v3](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-gpu#ncv3-series).
+The Standard_NC6_v3 uses the Nvidia Tesla V100 which will help us train our computer vision models and iterate quickly.
+We also recommend using Linux (Ubuntu) over Windows as some of the dependencies in this repository run better on Linux.

+For users new to Azure, your subscription may not come with a quota for GPUs.
+You may need to go into the Azure portal to increase your quota for GPU vms.
+Learn more about how to do this here: https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits.

 Here are some ways you can create the DSVM:

 __Provision a Data Science VM with the Azure Portal or CLI__